knpuniversity/symfony4/sfcasts/mailer/async-emails.md

 registered as Fox.
 The truth is out there.
 15 example.com.
 Any password agree to the terms and registered and you may not have noticed it there, but if we actually profiled the registration before and after that change, that registration was way faster because it didn't actually deliver the email.
-Check it out in MailTrap.
+Check it out in Mailtrap.
 There's no new messages here.
 I can refresh nothing.
 It is not being delivered.
 Where did the message go?
 Well, because we're using the doctrine transport.
 It's an a new database table.
 We can actually see it by running bin console doctrine query SQL,